Can You Eat Coffee Beans? Did you looked at a coffee bean and thought of this question?

 Interactions With Other Foods

-In rare cases, eating coffee beans can cause allergic reactions in people who are allergic to the coffee tree.
+In rare cases, consuming coffee beans can cause allergic reactions in people who are allergic to the coffee tree.
 Other beans like cacao beans and cashews can also cause allergic reactions in some people.
 If you’re not sure whether you’re allergic to a certain food, it’s better to avoid it for a while (e.g. a few days or weeks).

-Can Eating Coffee Beans Help With Weight Loss?
+Eating Coffee Beans For Weight Loss

 Research shows that if you eat coffee beans on a daily basis, you can reduce your appetite and lose weight fast.
 This is because coffee beans are loaded with antioxidants like chlorogenic acid and other substances that can help burn body fat faster.